chaithanyak42/chaithanyak42.github.io/list-100.md

 # 100 Things I’d Like to Do in My Lifetime

-[Chip Huyen](https://huyenchip.com/) was the inspiration behind puting something like this :)
+[Chip Huyen](https://huyenchip.com/) inspired me to create this list. :)

-These are the 100 things that I'd like to do in my lifetime.
-Let me know if you have any recommendations that you think should be part of this list!
+These are the 100 aspirations I hope to achieve in my lifetime.
+I'd love to hear if you have any suggestions that deserve to be on this list!
-Progress as of October  22nd 2024 (2.573/42)
+Progress as of October 22nd, 2024: Completed 2.573 out of 42.

 1. ✅ Watch a christopher nolan movie in IMAX - Oppenhiemer :)
 2. Learn how things around us work - study physics & astrophysics